Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Characterizing compatibility

 In the remaining case, every edge of $U$ with trivial stabilizer in $\bar U$ is separating.
 We denote by $E_v=\{e_1,\dots,e_p\}$ the set of edges incident on $v$.
 They all have trivial stabilizer since $G_v=\{1\}$.
 This gives a decomposition of $F_N$ as a free product $F_N\simeq A_1*\dots *A_p$ where for every $k\in\{1,\dots,p\}$, $A_k$ is the fundamental group (as a graph of groups) of the connected component of $\bar U\setminus (\rond e_1\cup\dots \cup \rond e_p\cup\{v\})$ containing the endpoint of $e_k$.
 Notice that $A_k$ is non-trivial.
 The tree $S_1$ is obtained from the graph of groups $\bar U$ by choosing a partition $E_v=E_a\dunion E_b$ of the edges incident on $v$, and blowing-up $v$ into a new edge that separates the two subsets $E_a$ and $E_b$.
 It follows that $S_1$ is a separating free splitting.
 Since $S_1$ belongs to $\NS\cup\FSii$, we deduce that up to exchanging the roles of $E_a$ and $E_b$, the splitting $S_1$ is the Bass--Serre tree of a decomposition of the form $F_N=A*B$, where $A\simeq F_2$ is the free product of the groups $A_k$ with $e_k$ ranging in $E_a$, and $B\simeq F_{N-2}$.
 We may assume that $E_a$ and $E_b$ both contain at least 2 edges since otherwise $S_1=U_{e_k}$ for some $k\leq p$, in which case we are done by the above.
 It follows that $E_a$ contains exactly two edges, and that the two corresponding groups $A_k$ are infinite cyclic.

 Since all edges with trivial stabilizer are separating, $\bar U$ contains a terminal vertex whose stabilizer is isomorphic to $\mathbb{Z}$.
-Blowing up this vertex yields a non-separating free splitting $U'$ of $F_N$ which is $H$-invariant.
-As above, $\Pcompii$ implies that $U'=S_1$ or $U'=S_2$, a contradiction. \end{proof}
+Blowing up this vertex into a loop-edge and collapsing all other edges coming from $U$ yields a one-edge non-separating free splitting $U'$ of $F_N$ which is $H$-invariant.
+As above, $\Pcompii$ implies that $U'=S_1$ or $U'=S_2$.
+But as observed above $S_1$ is a separating free splitting (and so is $S_2$ by the same argument), a contradiction. \end{proof}